ua-usp/timetabling/docs/schema.md

 A course is divided into parts.
 A student that decide to follow a course must attend all the parts of the course.
+Each part has a number of sessions (`nrSessions`) that students will attend.
 In the part, we define the student classes, the time slots when the sessions can start, the rooms in which the sessions can be and the teachers.

 ### Classes